 The Bottom Line

 Do you want to generate more revenue for your e-commerce website?
-If the answer is yes, it's time to start focusing on SEO.
+If the answer is yes, it's time to start focusing on SEO or hiring a full-service marketing agency with SEO services.
 Search engine optimization or SEO is a powerful tool to help e-commerce websites achieve better rankings in search engines.

 There are many different types of SEO, but this article will be focusing on on-page and off-page SEO for e-commerce websites.
 On-page SEO and off-page SEO.
 While on-page is essential for getting the right keywords into your content, off-page is also a necessary part of this process.